MagalixCorp/magalix-agent/README.md

 You can install Magalix agent through GKE marketplace.

+### First Time User
 1. Insert your email in GKE installation/configuration form.
-You will need it to log into [Magalix console](https://console.magalix.com).
 The deployment container will create an account and connect the agent to this account.
 2. Once installation is successfully complete, you will receive an email with instructions to see your clusters dashboard at [Magalix console](https://console.magalix.com)
 3. If you didn't receive that welcome email for some reason, you can just go thorugh the [reset password process](https://console.magalix.com/auth/#/forgot-password).

+### If you have an Existing Magalix Account
+1. Insert your email and password in GKE installation/configuration form.
+The deployment container will define a new cluster under your account and use generated secrets to connect installed agent with your account.
+2. Once installation is successfully complete, you will receive an email confirming cluster connectivity.

 **Notes**